-10. The Financial Statements
+9. The Financial Statements

-- 10.1 The Statement of Accounts summarises the Council's transactions for the 2021-22 financial year and its financial position as of 31 March 2022.
-The Statement of Accounts has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22, supported by International Financial Reporting Standards (IFRS). - 10.2 The Statement of Responsibilities for the Statement of Accounts sets out the responsibilities of the Council (Cumberland Council as successor body to Copeland Borough Council) and Council's Chief Financial Officer in relation to the Statement of Accounts. - 10.3 Financial Statements, consists of: - Comprehensive Income and Expenditure Statement for the period - Movement in Reserves Statement for the period - Balance Sheet as at the end of the period - Cash Flow Statement for the period - Notes, comprising significant accounting policies and other explanatory information - Collection Fund and supporting notes.
+- 9.1 The Statement of Accounts summarises the Council's transactions for the 2022-23 financial year and its financial position as of 31 March 2023.
+The Statement of Accounts has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022-23, supported by International Financial Reporting Standards (IFRS). - 9.2 The Statement of Responsibilities for the Statement of Accounts sets out the responsibilities of the Council (Cumberland Council as successor body to Copeland Borough Council) and Authority's Chief Financial Officer in relation to the Statement of Accounts. - 9.3 Financial Statements, consists of: - Comprehensive Income and Expenditure Statement for the period - Movement in Reserves Statement for the period - Balance Sheet as at the end of the period - Cash Flow Statement for the period - Notes, comprising significant accounting policies and other explanatory information - Collection Fund and supporting notes - Group Accounts and supporting notes.